kharishi/profile/README.md

 ## Welcome to Kharis Hidayatullah personal CV

-All this code are just from HTML and Javascript
+All this code are just from HTML and Javascript.

 ### Support or Contact